mmistakes/minimal-mistakes/_posts/2018-01-17-mail-analysis.md

 ![png](/images/2018-01-17-mail-analysis/mail_analysis_31_1.png)

 There are lot of things to notices in the plots above.
 First off, the red points indicate the time that I spend during my Ph.D in Milwaukee and the green points are the time that I spend in Pasadena during my postdoc.
 Overall there is a slight trend towards starting earlier and you can see that my schedule started to change at the end of my Post-doc as I started to get up earlier and thus started sending emails earlier.
 Another cool feature is the line in the "Sent" plot around mid 2013.
 During this time I was on a month long trip around the world with 2 weeks in Thailand, one in England and one in Poland so it makes sense that I would be sending emails very early in EST. In general it looks like I don't send many emails before 8 am and slow down around 5 or 6.
-You can just make out that there is definitely a lower densigy of emails after 4:30-5:00 after my Ph.D as I try to have more of a work-life balance nowadays.
+You can just make out that there is definitely a lower density of emails after 4:30-5:00 after my Ph.D as I try to have more of a work-life balance nowadays.

 In the "Received" plot trends are a bit harder to make out without splitting it by sender (which we will do in a second).
-One feature is that a lot of the received emails in my Padadena years are not significantly delayed which indicates that the majority of senders are also in the Pacific time zone.
+One feature is that a lot of the received emails in my Pasadena years are not significantly delayed which indicates that the majority of senders are also in the Pacific time zone.
 You can also see the two email lists (around 8:30 and 9 PM, and dropping with time zone) which are the arxiv emailers for astro-ph and gr-qc.
 I stopped subscribing to those in early 2017 which you can also see.

 There are definitely some interesting trends here.
 Lets break things down a bit further